© Copyright iLiving International All rights reserved.

 One of the most notable discoveries from Rife’s work was that unhealthy cells vibrate at frequencies different from healthy cells.
 This allowed cancerous cells to be eradicated without damaging surrounding healthy tissue, regardless of the frequency and intensity.

 The idea that living organisms and their cells function through electromagnetic interactions is not new.
 This principle underpins the science of bioresonance therapy, which aims to harmonise imbalances in the body using specific frequencies.
-As Albert Einstein has said: “Matter is energy whose vibration has been so lowered as to be perceptible to the senses.”
-This perspective provides a scientific framework for understanding how vibrational energy can influence health and well-being.

 Further advancements in understanding electromagnetic fields came between 1940 and 1945, when scientists at Yale, including Professor Harold Saxton Burr, demonstrated that all living organisms possess an electromagnetic field.
 In 1975, German biophysicist F.A.
 Popp found that homeopathic substances are effective due to their vibration patterns and that biological processes in organisms rely on electromagnetic interactions between cells.